|

 warehouses to reduce carbon footprints.

-in the GCC automotive logistics market.
-Infrastructure development, although
+automotive logistics market.
+Infrastructure development, although improving,

-efficient transportation networks.
-Delays in infrastructure projects,
+transportation networks.
+Delays in infrastructure projects, especially in

-and logistics technology, however, provide the foundation for overcoming these
+logistics technology, however, provide the foundation for overcoming these

 hurdles.